Oahu Hawaii Travel Guide / Everything You Need to Know

 Magic Island Lagoon, Honolulu

-The south and southwest coasts of Oahu are on the leeward side of the island so they get the most sunshine year round.
-Anytime is a great time to visit Honolulu and the South Shore, but for the best prices, you’ll want to avoid the peak tourist seasons outlined above.
+The south and southwest coasts of Oahu are on the leeward side of the island, so they get the most sunshine year round.
+Anytime is a great time to visit Honolulu and the South Shore, but if you are hoping to maximize swell, you’ll want to visit during the summer months (May–October).
+That being said, if you’re just learning how to surf, then anytime is fine.

 Oahu hawaii Kailua beach